Cut Paperwork, Not Care.

 Does the price tend toward the lowest sustainable cost?

 Yes.
 SHN PBC operates the rails as a utility at minimum sustainable cost.
 Fees applied equally to all participants.
 Surplus is reinvested, not extracted.
+Investor returns are capped, so no one profits from raising the fee.

 These are not promises.
 They are architecture.
 Promises can be renegotiated.
 Architecture is what is left when promises run out.

-Built by people who have done this before.
+Register →Built by people who have done this before.

 The team behind Smart Health Network has built and operated real-time health infrastructure at national scale — across providers, payers, and the standards bodies that govern how health information moves.
 Meet the people →